 - you depend on your landline (e.g. for disability or accessibility requirements).

 In these cases, your provider should offer you a solution to allow you to call the emergency services, at the very least, during a power cut.

 If other equipment you use needs to be plugged into your phone socket, for example, text relay equipment, fax machines, care alarms, burglar alarms and security systems, these will not work over the phone line in a power cut.
 So, it’s really important that you tell both your phone provider and the company that supplies you with the special equipment.

 Ofcom published some guidance for organisations when there is a power cut at a customer’s premises, which said that people using a textphone on a fixed line may need protection.
 It also said that tailored solutions for text relay users may be necessary.
 Click here to see Ofcom’s guidance.

 Are other countries doing the same?

-Yes, some countries in Europe and across the world are in the process of upgrading their landline networks to IP.
+Yes, many countries in Europe and across the world are also in the process of upgrading their landline networks to IP.

 What business lines will be affected?